Localization in Khovanov homology: Realizations of Burnside functors

-The homotopy colimit $\CRealize{F}$ may be given several CW structures.
-First, from Definition \ref{def:hoco}, there is the \emph{standard} CW structure, with cells $[0,1]^m \times B_x$, parameterized by tuples $(f_m,\dots,f_1)$ subject to some relations.
-Usually, this will not even be a $K$-CW decomposition (as some cells may be, for example, fixed by the action of $K$, but not fixed pointwise, as in the definition of a $K$-CW structure).
+The homotopy colimit $\CRealize{F}$ may be given various CW structures; First, from Definition \ref{def:hoco}, there is the \emph{standard} CW structure, with cells $[0,1]^m \times B_x$, parameterized by tuples $(f_m,\dots,f_1)$ subject to some relations.
+Usually, this will not be a $K$-CW decomposition (as some cells may be, for example, fixed by the action of $K$, but not fixed pointwise, as in the definition of a $K$-CW structure).

-We have a second CW structure on $\CRealize{F}$, the \emph{fine} structure, which is obtained from the standard structure by subdividing each cell $[0,1]^m\times B_x$ into $K$-CW cells.
+We have a second cell structure on $\CRealize{F}$, the \emph{fine} structure, which is obtained from the standard structure by subdividing each cell $[0,1]^m\times B_x$ into $K$-cells (to see that this is possible, see for example \cite{adams} or \cite{illman}).
+This is an equivariant cell structure, and so in particular $\CRealize{F}$ has the homotopy type of a $K$-CW complex, although otherwise we will not use this structure.

-There is also the \emph{coarse} cell structure of \cite[Section 6]{lls1}.
-There they construct a CW structure on $\CRealize{F}$ for $F$ an (unsigned) Burnside functor, with cells formed by taking unions of standard cells, so that there is exactly one (non-basepoint) cell $\cell(x)$ for each $x\in\amalg_u F(u)$.
-In more detail, if $F_x$ denotes the Burnside sub-functor of $F$ generated by $x$, then the subcomplex $\CRealize{F_x}$ of $\CRealize{F}$ is the image of the cell $\cell(x)$.
-The coarse cell structure generalizes in a straightforward way to $K$-equivariant realizations; but it is not an equivariant CW-structure.
+Further, $\CRealize{F}$ has the \emph{coarse} cell structure of \cite[Section 6]{lls1}.
+There they construct a CW structure on $\CRealize{F}$ for $F$ a (not $K$-decorated) Burnside functor, with cells formed by taking unions of the balls $[0,1]^m\times B_x(V)$, so that there is exactly one (non-basepoint) cell $\cell(x)$ for each $x\in\amalg_u F(u)$.
+The coarse cell structure generalizes in a straightforward way to $K$-equivariant realizations to give a CW complex structure on $||F||$ so that the action of $K$ permutes the cells, but it is not a $K$-CW-structure.
+In the sequel, we will treat $||F||$ as a CW complex with the coarse cell structure.